pierpaolodimarzo/INTEL-NUC10i5FNH/README.md

 # Intel NUC10i5FNH Hackintosh :sunglasses:

-# LAST UPDATE 0.6.8 OC - EFI 🔝 WORK STABLE!
+# LAST UPDATE 0.6.9 OC - EFI 🔝 WORK STABLE!

-DON'T UPDATE TO BIG SUR 11.3!!!!
+NOW YOU CAN UPDATE ON MAC OS 11.3.1

 # Follow me with the stars if you like my EFI ❤️